cortexlabs/cortex/docs/applications/resources/overview.md

 * [api](apis.md)
 * [constant](constants.md)

+Resources can reference other resources from within their configuration (e.g. when defining input values) by prefixing the other resource's name with an `@` symbol.
+For example, a model may specify `input: @column1`, which denotes that a resource named "column1" is an input to this model.

 With the exception of the `app` kind (which must be defined in a top-level `app.yaml` file), resources may be defined in any YAML file within your Cortex application folder or any subdirectories.

 The `cortex deploy` command will validate all resource configuration and attempt to create the requested state on the cluster.